Last Updated on April 12, 2022 by Jim Ferri

 I travel a lot and have spent a fair amount of time in Europe, where I’ve had my share of hubbubs.
-But I’ve also discovered some really interesting places and special European Museums that are well worth the raves.
+But I’ve also discovered some fascinating places and extraordinary European Museums that are well worth the raves.
 The following are some of the latter.

 I am sharing them with the caveat that although I really enjoyed all of them, each of us has different tastes, so they all may not be the over-the-top experiences you may be looking for.

-All I can tell you is that each of the following opened my eyes and my mind in a unique way.
-Hopefully they will do the same for you.
+All I can tell you is that each of the following opened my eyes and mind in a unique way.
+Hopefully, they will do the same for you.

 Mainz, Germany – The Gutenberg Museum, a Very Special European Museum

-This is an exciting experience for anyone who loves books or, in fact, has ever read one.
-This museum pays homage to one of the few men, and his invention, who revolutionized the world.
+This Gutenberg Museum is an exciting experience for anyone who loves books or, in fact, has ever read one.
+It is located in the city’s old town across from the cathedral.

 55116 Mainz, Germany